18F/methods/_pages/discover/cognitive-walkthrough.md

 ## How to do it

-1. Identify specific traits for new or infrequent users of a design solution.
+1. Using [personas]({{ '/decide/personas/' | prepend: site.baseurl }}), pick a couple pieces of specific knowledge that new or infrequent users might have.

-2. Develop a set of representative tasks that emphasize new use or infrequent use.
+2. Recruit three to five users for each of the identified pieces of knowledge to participate in a moderated usability testing session.

-3. Recruit three to five users for each of the traits you’ve identified to participate in a moderated usability testing session.
-(The traits can overlap.)
+3. Based on user research, write down a set of tasks you can expect a new user to complete.

 4. Ask the user to accomplish their goal using a printed or interactive design.
 As they go, ask what they would attempt to do next or how they would learn.
  - Don't lead the user through the task, but encourage them to stay focused on what they’re trying to accomplish.
- - Pay attention to expected outcomes and how quickly/easily participants are able to pick up a task.
+ - Pay attention to expected outcomes and how quickly and easily participants are able to pick up a task.

 5. Analyze the walkthrough results to highlight what users learned easily and what needs improvement.